Kagami-Mikage/Homework/COP4703/Homework 4 Teams/README.md

         </p>
     </li>
     <li>
         <p><b>The Database Analyst</b> will determine what scheduled procedures, stored functions, and triggers will be required.
-They will then defined them.
+They will then define them.
         </p>
     </li>
     <li>
         <p><b>The Database Engineer</b> will explain how the team's database was normalized.
-They will also lay out the various joins that will be required in order to extract required data from the database.
+They will also lay out the various joins that will be required in order to extract the required data from the database.
         </p>
     </li>
     <li>